A Patient's Guide

 If you noted three or more checked items, you should ask your doctor or dentist about sleep apnea.

-Nasal CPAP (continuous, positive airway pressure).
-Pressure from an air compressor forces air through nasal passages and into the airway under gentle pressure, keeping it open and allowing the person to sleep and breathe normally.
+Nasal CPAP, or continuous positive airway pressure, uses an air compressor to gently force air through the nasal passages and into the airway.
+This steady pressure keeps the airway open, enabling the person to sleep and breathe normally.

 Contact Us